CityofToronto/bdit_traffic_prophet/README.md

 The scripts to create these are located in `input_data/flow`.

+`traffic_prophet` also assumes there to be a user-generated `config.py` file inside the `traffic_prophet/` directory.
+Also in that directory is a `config_template.py` file that shows how to create `config.py`.

+For a default configuration, simply copy the contents of `config_template.py` into a new `config.py` file.

 ### Importing

 To import `traffic_prophet`, add this folder to the Python PATH, eg. with